viklund/courses/ngsintro/1609/labs/rnaseq_tutorial_in_progress.md

 It is important to distinguish differential transcript usage from gene-level differential expression (which was covered in the main part of the exercise) and from transcript-level differential expression.
 DTU considers changes in the **proportions** of the isoforms of a gene that are expressed as opposed to changes of the individual transcript levels.

 Although the main units of interest are the transcripts, it has been difficult to obtain accurate and precise transcript-level expression estimates due to the extensive overlap between different transcripts.
 To circumvent that, number of methods have been developed that instead of estimating expression levels of transcripts, analyse levels of transcript building blocks (exons).
-Hence, differential exon usage can be viewed as a proxy to the differential transcript usage.
+Hence, differential exon usage (DEU) can be viewed as a proxy to the differential transcript usage.

-Note that DEU is a more general concept than alternative splicing, since it also includes changes in the usage of alternative transcript start sites and polyadenylation sites, which can cause differential usage of exons at the 5' and 3' boundary of transcripts.
+Note that DEU is a more general concept than alternative splicing, since it also includes changes in the usage of alternative transcript start sites and polyadenylation sites, which can cause differential usage of exons at the 5' and 3' boundary of transcripts.

-The Bioconductor package **DEXSeq** implements a method to test for differential exon usage (DEU) in comparative RNA-Seq experiments.
-By differential exon usage, we mean changes in the **relative** usage of exons caused by the experimental condition.
-The relative usage of an exon is defined as number of transcripts from the gene that contain this exon vs. number of all transcripts from the gene.
+The Bioconductor package **DEXSeq** implements a method to test for differential exon usage in comparative RNA-Seq experiments.
+By differential exon usage, we mean changes in the **relative** usage of exons caused by the experimental condition.
+The relative usage of an exon is defined as number of transcripts from the gene that contain this exon vs. number of all transcripts from the gene.

 In this exercise we will use reads mapped to chromosome 11 only (performing this analysis on entire data set is quite time consuming and requires considerable computing power).
 The starting point are files with reads summarised per each annotated exon, prepared beforehand by us.